 This information has been compiled using data published under Procurement Policy Note 05/15: Prompt Payment Policy and Reporting of Performance, which requires all central Government departments to report their payment performance on a quarterly basis.

-* Includes the Teaching Regulation Agency (TRA) and the Standards and Testing Agency (STA)
+* Includes the Education and Skills Funding Agency (ESFA), the Teaching Regulation Agency (TRA) and the Standards and Testing Agency (STA)

 About this Information

 The Public Contracts Regulations 2015 require all public sector organisations to pay undisputed invoices in 30 days and ensure this payment term is passed down the supply chain.
 Central Government departments aim to pay 80% of all undisputed invoices within five days with the remainder paid within 30 days.
 In accordance with the Statutory Guidance for Contracting Authorities and Suppliers, the period starts on the date the contracting authority deems the invoice to be valid and undisputed.

 The figures within the table above have been rounded to the nearest whole number.